-If you’ve always hankered to live beside the seaside, why not take a sneaky peak at Weston-super-Mare?
+If you’ve always hankered to live beside the seaside, why not take a sneaky peak at our top reasons for moving to Weston-super-Mare?

 With one of the UK’s longest beaches and stunning views over the Bristol Channel, this seaside town has lots going for it.
 Great road and rail connections, a host of regeneration projects and attractive house prices are just a few of the reasons to invest the time to find out more.
 You may well be surprised by what you see.